Avocarrot/hiring/devops/assignment.md

 You will need to install and expose the service on a kubernetes ingress controller.

 After being done, your service should be accessible via `lobsters.local` on your local machine outside of the Kubernetes cluster.
+A simple point to check would be the ability to successfully log-in.

 # Deliverables